MicrosoftDocs/power-platform/power-platform/alm/admins-makers.md

 ### Create a pipeline

-Power Platform administrators can create one or more pipelines.
+Power Platform or administrators can create one or more pipelines.

 #### Prerequisites